Please introduce yourself: What is your name, where are you from, what do you do?

 Hello, I'm Tom Westbury, UK-based photographer, currently living in Southampton on the south coast of England.
 To pay for my film I work for the National Health Service (NHS) in the communications department by day!

 I'm currently sifting through my work from the last few years looking for emerging themes.
-I don't really work on pre-defined projects – although I wish I could -, so the process of selecting work is something I end up doing retrospectively.
+I don't really work to pre-defined projects — I wish I could! —, so the process of selecting work is something I end up doing retrospectively.
 Things are gradually starting to coalesce into series and my hope is to publish one or more of these as a book at some point.
-Otherwise, my only goal is to keep looking, learning, and shooting.
+Otherwise my only goal is to keep looking, learning, and shooting.